Health Information and Tools > Patient Care Handouts > Tympanoplasty in Children: What to Expect at Home

 • Do not give aspirin to anyone younger than 18.
 It has been linked to Reye syndrome, a serious illness.

-• If you think your child's pain medicine is making him or her sick to the stomach:
+• If you think your child's pain medicine is making your child sick to the stomach:

 • Give your child the medicine after meals (unless your doctor has told you not to).